leejaycoke/radiople-app/README.md

 * audio: not using.

 ### Runnable script
-* script: wrapper for something scripts. included podcast crawler only now
+* script: wrapper for something scripts with podcast crawler

 # Installation
 ```